alice-viola/dora/doc/public_v2/README.md

 - 0.1.1 Added support for CPUWorkload
 - 0.1.0 Added support for GPUWorkload
 - First commit [End September 2020]

+## Why PWM

+We are developing PWM @ [ProM Facility](https://promfacility.eu), in order to simplify the usage of our cluster by non expert users.

 ## License